uma-dev/micro-services/README.md

    - Create the REST controller for employee
 5. Create the department microservice (can use employee as a guide)
 6. Establish the HTTP connection between both microservices by using the REST API of Employee in Department
+7. Create the client connection in the Department microservice and establish the connection.
+Can edit the URL so, both microservices communicate using the gateway.
+8. Move the config properties to the config server.
+9. Use zipkin to track traces between microservices.
+   - Use Docker compose yml file to describe the service Zipkin
+   - Add the zipkin related dependecies to the microservices:
+     - Discovery server
+     - Employee
+     - Department
+   - Execute zipkin after docker desktop.